-Verifone® Ruby Terminal
+Verifone® Ruby Terminal Default Settings

 Scan the following Plug and Play code to program the scanner for a Verifone Ruby terminal.
-This barcode sets the baud rate to 1200 bps and the data format to 8 data bits, mark parity bit, 1 stop bit.
-It also adds a line feed (LF) suffix and programs the following prefixes for each symbology:
+This barcode sets the baud rate to 1200 bps and the data format to 8 data bits, Mark parity bit, 1 stop bit.
+It also adds a line feed (LF) suffix an programs the following prefixes for each symbology: